StarRocks/starrocks/docs/sql-reference/sql-functions/array-functions/array_to_bitmap.md

 ## Description

 Converts an array into BITMAP values.
+This function is supported from v2.3.

 ## Syntax